 The UniFrac distance was first introduced by Lozupone & Knight (2005) and has since become enormously popular as a measure of β-diversity within the field of microbial ecology [7].
 A benefit of the UniFrac distance is that is considers phylogenetic information when estimating the distance between two communities.
 After first generating a phylogenetic tree representing species (or amplicon sequence variants, “ASVs”) from all samples, the UniFrac distance computes the fraction of branch-lengths which is shared between communities, relative to the total branch length represented in the tree.
-UniFrac can be both unweighted, in which only the incidence of species is considered, or weighted, wherein a branch’s contribution is weighted by the proportional abundance of taxa on that branch [8].
+UniFrac can be both “unweighted”, in which only the incidence of species is considered, or “weighted”, wherein a branch’s contribution is weighted by the proportional abundance of taxa on that branch [8].
 The Weighted UniFrac is derived: